Tyrn/wei/the-insider-en.typ

 restaurant.
 Bemish  randomly tapped  couple  of  entries.
-In a  moment, the waiter brought him a  full bowl  of steaming  soup  with dumplings,  several small plates with appetizers and an object that reminded belatedly to Bemish about the locals' favorite - dog meat burgers.
+In a  moment, the waiter brought him a  full bowl  of steaming  soup  with dumplings,  several small plates with appetizers and an object that reminded belatedly to Bemish about the locals' favorite---dog meat burgers.

      Bemish had just finished  the appetizers, when a guy took a sit next to him.
-Bemish  raised his eyes - it was a  middling tall man with stern eyes, transparent like gasoline, and with a  body that local peasants described as "a really  inept god hewed  him out."
-However, upon more careful inspection, the guy's face didn't  go together  with the  overall  crude image -  it was hard, as if made from the twisted together wires.
+Bemish  raised his eyes---it was a  middling tall man with stern eyes, transparent like gasoline, and with a  body that local peasants described as "a really  inept god hewed  him out."
+However, upon more careful inspection, the guy's face didn't  go together  with the  overall  crude image---it was hard, as if made from the twisted together wires.

      "Good day,  Mr.  Bemish," the  man said, "My  name is  Robert Giles.
-I represent  IC  company  -  you know,  we  are participating in  the  Assalah spaceport investment auction.
+I represent  IC  company---you know,  we  are participating in  the  Assalah spaceport investment auction.

      "What a coincidence," Bemish said, "I am participating also in it."